reinteractive-open/installfest_guides/source/guides/installfest/understanding_migrations.md

 end
 ```

-When you run this spec (`rspec spec/models/post_spec.rb`) you get the following
+(Don't forget to save your file.)

-error:
+When you run this spec (`rspec spec/models/post_spec.rb`) you get the following error:

 ```sh
 NoMethodError:
   undefined method `author_name' for #<Post:0x007fef40352a28>
 ```

-Which is expected since you haven't made the author_name method yet in your
+Which is expected since you haven't made the author_name method yet in your Post model.
-Post model.

 Open `app/models/post.rb` and update the Post model to look like:

 ```ruby
 class Post < ApplicationRecord